Real-World Evaluation of two Cooperative Intersection Management Approaches: Simulation Evaluation Results

-Figure~\ref{fig:sim_all_cav} depicts the results in fully automated traffic.
+Fig.~\ref{fig:sim_all_cav} depicts the results in fully automated traffic.
 Both planners are able to realize cooperative maneuvers in the vast majority of scenarios, as can be seen from Fig.~\subref*{sfig:all_cav_deviating}.
+The ``original'' order is the one resulting from simulating without cooperation.
+In general, the crossing order is not derivable from static priority rules, as gaps in main road traffic can be used.
+In our specific scenario, however, there are no gaps, so the non-cooperative crossing order is unambiguous and any deviation results from an applied cooperative maneuver.

-A scenario run is considered cooperative if the vehicle crossing order deviates from the baseline crossing order.
-For comparability, the following analyses are performed over all scenarios in which at least one cooperative planner suggested a deviating crossing order.
-In the cooperative scenarios, the traffic flow especially on the minor road is improved significantly, while the optimization-based planner provides an additional benefit over the RL-based one.
-Figure~\subref*{sfig:all_cav_relative_duration_road_type} depicts the distribution of the duration required by the vehicles to complete the maneuver relative to non-cooperative CAVs.
-Almost all vehicles on the minor road benefit of a reduced delay due to interaction.
+For comparability, the analyses in this section are performed over all explicitly cooperative scenarios, that is, all scenarios in which at least one cooperative planner deviates from the baseline crossing order.
+For all other scenarios, the metrics do not significantly differ from the baseline.
+In the cooperative scenarios, the traffic flow especially on the subordinate road is improved significantly, while the optimization-based planner provides an additional benefit over the RL-based one.
+Fig.~\subref*{sfig:all_cav_relative_duration_road_type} depicts the distribution of the duration required by the vehicles to complete the maneuver relative to non-cooperative CAVs.
+Per definition, NC~traffic exhibits a relative duration of \SI{0}{\second} and is thus not shown in the plot.
+Almost all vehicles on the subordinate road benefit of a reduced delay due to interaction.
 Some vehicles on the major road take slightly longer to complete the maneuver in the cooperative case.
 This is expected since the vehicles on the major road waive their unconditional right of way when taking part in cooperative maneuvers.
 Overall, the cooperation leads to a reduction in median duration, which becomes even more pronounced when comparing to pure HDV traffic.
+The optimization-based planner achieves slightly higher efficiency due to planning with a lower safety distance, as discussed in Section~\ref{ssec:criticality_analysis}.